-We performed the audit according to the planned scope and timing previously communicated to you in our meeting about planning matter on July 7, 2020.
+We performed the audit according to the planned scope and timing previously communicated to you in our meeting about planning matter on July 14, 2021.

 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Hamburg Area School District are described in the notes to the financial statements.
-No new accounting policies were adopted during this past year and the existing policies were properly applied.
+Accounting policies adopted during this past year and the existing policies were properly applied.
 We did not discover any transactions entered into by the District that lacked authoritative guidance or consensus.
 In addition, there are no significant transactions affecting the financial statements that have been recognized incorrectly in the wrong year.